-It was the usual summer afternoon in a small town of Apalachicola: hot, lazy and humid.
+It was the usual summer afternoon in a small town of Apalachicola, Florida: hot, lazy and humid.
 Natalya and I had lunch in one of those lovely restaurants on the water, when we noticed these birds.

 "Look how graphically musical these lines are", said Natalya.